JasperOtieno/Wrangling_With_R/README.md

 # Wrangling With R
-This is a personal project to clean a dummy study data leveraging on the capability of the tidyverse metapackage capability to: import the raw study dataset, rename variables,create multiple new variables, format date,reorder variables of similar pattern,
+This is a personal project to clean a study data leveraging on the capability of the tidyverse metapackage capability to: import the raw study dataset, rename variables,create multiple new variables, format date,reorder variables of similar pattern,